XTYperGuy/XTYperGuy/README.md

 ## 🧠 About Me

-💻 Aspiring hacker with a passion for cybersecurity and ethical hacking
+💻 Aspiring hacker with a passion for cybersecurity and (Sometimes) ethical hacking
 💍 Taken ➜ Nina ♡
 📍 Location ➜ 127.0.0.1 (Home Sweet Home)
 🧠 Philosophy ➜ Break | Learn | Build | Repeat